-Tags Attributes Description rootSymbol Optional.
+Tags Attributes Description Tago rootSymbol Optional.
 Boolean value.
-Sets this symbol as a root symbol that must 1 00 00 1111001 be resolved.
+Sets this symbol as a root symbol that must 1 00 C3 y III DOI be resolved.
 See also rootSymbol tag. weak Optional.
 Boolean value.
 Sets this symbol as a weak symbol. weak memoryLayout directive.
 Defines a named group of sections.
 Group group name may be used in expression macros START, END, SIZE.
-All mem- oryLayout directives are allowed within this tag (recursively). namo The name of the group. name Includes an lsc fragment file, semantically the same as if the fragment include 2000 contents were defined in place of the include tag. name Name of the file to include.
+All mem- oryLayout directives are allowed within this tag (recursively). name The name of the group. include Includes an lsc fragment file, semantically the same as if the fragment contents were defined in place of the include tag. name Name of the file to include.
 When the name is relative, the file sepa- rator is /, and the file is relative to the directory where the current lsc file or fragment is loaded.
-When absolute, the name describes a platform-dependent filename. lsc Root tag for an .lsc file. name Name of the lsc file.
+When absolute, the name describes a platform-dependent filename. lsc Root tag for an .lsc file.
+150 name Name of the lsc file.
 The ELF executable output will be {name}.out, and the map file will be {name}.map lscFragment Root tag for an lsc file fragment.
-Lsc fragments are loaded from the linker path option, or included from a master file using the include tag. memoryLayout Describes the organization of a set of memory intervals.
-The memory memor yeayout layouts are processed in the order in which they are declared in the file.
+Lsc fragments are loaded from the linker path option, or included from a master file using the include tag. momorpul overut Describes the organization of a set of memory intervals.
+The memory memoryLayout layouts are processed in the order in which they are declared in the file.
 The same interval may be organized in several layouts.
 Each lay- out starts at the value of the cursor the previous layout ended.
 The fol- lowing tags are allowed within a memoryLayout directive: defSymbol (under certain conditions), group, memoryLayoutRef, padding, and sectionRef. ranges Exclusive with default.
 Comma-separated ordered list of fixed sections to which the layout is applied.
 Sections represent memory segments. image Optional.
 Boolean value. false if not set.
-If true, the layout de- - C scribes a part of the binary image: Only image sections can be embed- ded.
+If true, the layout de- scribes a part of the binary image: Only image sections can be embed- ded.
 If false, only runtime sections can be embedded. relocation Optional.
 Name of the section to which this layout is relocated. name Exclusive with ranges.
 Defines a named memoryLayout directive in- stead of specifying a concrete memory location.
 May be included in a parent memoryLayout using memoryLayoutRef. memoryLayout directive.
-Provides an extension-point mechanism to memoryLayoutRef include memoryLayout directives defined outside the current one. name All directives of memoryLayout defined with the same name are in- Tiame cluded in an undefined order. + memoryLayout directive.
-Append padding bytes to the current cursor. padding Either size or align attributes should be provided. cizo size Optional.
-Expression must be resolved to a constant after the full load of the leg file.
-Increment the cursor position with the given size alian of the lsc file.
+Provides an extension-point mechanism to memoryLayoutRef include memoryLayout directives defined outside the current one. name All directives of memoryLayout defined with the same name are in- Tidine cluded in an undefined order. memoryLayout directive.
+Append padding bytes to the current cursor. padding Either size or align attributes should be provided. size Optional.
+Expression must be resolved to a constant after the full load 3126 of the lsc file.
 Increment the cursor position with the given size. align Optional.
-Expression must be resolved to a constant after the full load of the leg file.
-Move the current suggest position to the post address that of the lsc file.
+Expression must be resolved to a constant after the full load arigii of the lsc file.
 Move the current cursor position to the next address that matches the given alignment.
 Warning: when used with relocation, the relocation cursor is also aligned.
-Keep in mind this may increase the cursor position with a different amount of bytes. address Optional.
+Keep in mind this may increase address the cursor position with a different amount of bytes. address Optional.
 Expression must be resolved to a constant after the full load of the lsc file.
 Move the current cursor position to the given absolute address.